 Our Health and Safety policies and documents regarding Coronavirus are available for all staff to view at the link below.
 These include our Toolbox Talks and Risk Assessments.

-Following the Government’s recent announcements, from the 5th November England will be entering new national restrictions.
-It is vital that we all follow the Government rules and guidelines to ensure the health, safety and well-being of our colleagues, customers, clients and business partners.
+Following the Government’s recent announcements, from the 5 January 2021 England will be entering a new national lockdown.
+It is vital that we all follow the Government rules and guidelines that apply in your region to ensure the health, safety and well-being of our colleagues, customers, clients and business partners.

 Attending your Place of Work

-To help contain the virus, everyone who can work effectively from home must do so.
+To help contain the virus, everyone who can work from home must do so.

 For all of our front line members of staff that are continuing to go to work because they are not able to carry out their duties from home, nothing changes.
 We need you to continue carrying out the vital work you have been doing since the start of this crisis, supporting communities across the country.
 Our existing ways of working as outlined in our Toolbox Talks and Risk Assessments (available here) continue to be safe and in line with Government and Public Health Guidelines.